Joseph Duggar & Kendra Caldwell Reveal New Courtship Rule: What They Set A Three-Second Limit On

 During the episode, Joseph revealed the sneaky plan he had devised to surprise Kendra with a courtship proposal.
 He needed plenty of help to pull it off without a hitch, which meant that he had to let some of his siblings in on it.
 The 22-year-old Duggar son set the plan into motion by inviting 19-year-old Kendra to accompany him to a car auction with a group that included his older sister, Jana, and younger brother, James.
 Kendra’s father and her younger sister also tagged along.
 After leaving the auction, Joseph would stop at a special spot and ask Kendra to make their relationship official.

 Joseph Duggar works at his family’s used car lot, so he spends a lot of time looking for good deals at the car auction.
-He told Kendra that they were going there to look for two cars, and his hope was that the seemingly ordinary outing wouldn’t raise any suspicions about what he had planned.
+He told Kendra that they were going there to look for two cars, and he hoped that the seemingly ordinary outing wouldn’t raise any suspicions about what he had planned.

 On the way home, Joseph Duggar took Kendra Caldwell to the place he was born to pop the courtship question.
-Longtime Duggar fans might remember the property from the family’s early Discovery Channel specials; the Duggars’ old home was shown being torn down after they sold their land to the church next door.
+Longtime Duggar fans might remember the property from the family’s early Discovery Channel specials when the Duggars’ old home was shown being torn down after they sold their land to the church next door.
 All that’s left of the house Joseph was born in is a slab of concrete, but this is where Joseph decided to officially begin his courtship with Kendra.
 His older brother, John David, wasn’t very impressed with his plan.

 “I wouldn’t call it romantic,” John David told the Counting On cameras.
 “You go to a car auction and then go to a slab of concrete.
 That’s just kind of—that’s different.”